-Life Skills A & Life Skills B
+Life Skills A & Life Skills B (Semester Classes) .5 C.U. for each

 Life Skills A is a course designed to give information and experience in many areas of today's lifestyle.
 The semester includes resource management, healthy food choices and preparation, clothing care, and basic sewing skills.
 Life Skills B is a course designed to expose students to how things work around the home.
 The semester is divided between automobile care, home care and plant care.
 (Taking Life Skills A and Life Skills B meets the 1 credit Applied Arts requirement for graduation.)